IQSS/dvn/doc/sphinx/source/dataverse-installer-main.rst

 #.
 Use ``psql`` or ``pgAdmin`` to execute the following SQL
    command: ``update vdcnetwork set handleregistration=true, authority='<your HANDLE.NET prefix>';``

+Once the above is done and your DVN is running, you will need to configure the latter so that it can talk to your handlenet service:

+Set the following JVM options in your Glassfish configuration:

+#. ``-Ddvn.handle.admcredfile=/$path/admpriv.bin``
+   where ``$path`` is the directory where your handlenet admpriv.bin file resides. (this file was generated during the handle server setup).
+#. ``-Ddvn.handle.admprivphrase=$passphrase``
+   you only need this option if you chose to encrypt the handle server private key with a passphrase (under item 3., above).
+You don't need it otherwise.
+3. ``-Ddvn.handle.baseUrl=$yourDvnUrl/dvn/study?globalId=hdl:``
+   where ``$yourDvnUrl`` is the main top-level URL address of your installation.
+   For the Harvard IQSS DVN, it is ``http://thedata.harvard.edu`` This option specifies the format of the registration entries for your studies.
+   Meaning, if you register a study with the global id ``hdl:xxxxx/yyyyy``, when someone tries to resolve this identifier, via ``http://hdl.handle.net``, they will be redirected to ``$yourDvnUrl/dvn/study?globalId=hdl:xxxxx/yyyyy``

+Restart Glassfish.

 Note: The DVN app comes bundled with the HANDLE.NET client libraries.
 You do not need to install these separately.